-The IRPF can be applied to all 16 sectors of critical infrastructure identified by Presidential Policy Directive 21 (PPD-21) - Critical Infrastructure Security and Resilience, which establishes a national policy to strengthen and maintain secure, functioning, and resilient critical infrastructure against physical and cyber threats.
-PPD-21 identifies 16 critical infrastructure sectors whose assets, systems, and networks, whether physical or virtual, are considered so vital to the United States that their incapacitation or destruction would have a debilitating effect on security, national economic security, national public health or safety, or any combination thereof.
+The IRPF can be applied to all 16 sectors of critical infrastructure identified in NSM-22, which establishes a national policy to strengthen and maintain secure, functioning, and resilient critical infrastructure against physical and cyber threats.
+NSM-22 identifies 16 critical infrastructure sectors whose physical and virtual assets and systems are considered so vital to the Nation that their incapacitation or destruction would have a debilitating effect on national security, national economic security, or national public health or safety.
 These critical infrastructure sectors are listed in Table 1, including a brief description of the typical components that comprise each sector.
-While PPD-21 takes a national perspective on critical infrastructure systems and assets, these sectors are also relevant at the local, state, and regional level and understanding risk to these systems can improve security, health and safety, and economic growth in your community.
+While NSM-22 takes a national perspective on critical infrastructure systems and assets, these sectors are also relevant at the local, state, and regional level and understanding risk to these systems can improve security, health and safety, and economic growth in your community.